nageshchauhan/thinkofjava.io/java/fundamentals/2_datatype/datatypes.md

 byte b = "test"; //CE: Incompatible types, found: java.lang.String, required: byte
 ```

-byte is best choice, if we want to handle data in terms of streams, either from the file or from network (file or network supported form is byte)
+byte is the best choice, if we want to handle data in terms of streams, either from the file or from network (file or network supported form is byte)

 ## short